Image

 Use of the Impella BTR™ in Patients With Heart Failure: An Early Feasibility Study

-Exploring Impella BTR™ for heart failure patients in a feasibility study.
+Exploring Impella BTR™ for heart failure in a study.

 Recruiting